oroinc/documentation/user_guide/activities_cont_requests.rst

 .. note:

-    The ability to view and edit contact request depends on the specific roles and permissions defined in the system.
+    The ability to view and edit contact requests depends on the specific roles and permissions defined in the system.

 - All the Contact Requests can be viewed from the Contact Requests grid.